Pyledriver

-Pyledriver (foaled 14 March 2017) is a British Thoroughbred racehorse.
+Pyledriver (foaled 14 March 2017) is a retired British Thoroughbred racehorse.
 After showing promise as a two-year-old in 2019, when he won two of four races including the Listed Ascendant Stakes, he improved in the following year to become a top-class middle-distance performer, winning the King Edward VII Stakes and the Great Voltigeur Stakes as well as finishing third in the St Leger.
 In 2021 he recorded his first Group 1 victory in the Coronation Cup.
 In 2022 he registered an upset victory the King George VI and Queen Elizabeth Stakes.
+He was ridden in fourteen of his first fifteen starts by Martin Dwyer.